Usama-Fiaz/Farming-E-Commerce-With-Visual-product-Image-search-and-ChatBot/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👥 Authors

-- Your Name - Initial work

-## 🙏 Acknowledgments

-- Material-UI for the UI components
-- Django REST Framework team
-- TensorFlow and OpenCV communities
-- All contributors and supporters